linovytskyi/web-calendar/README.md

 # Web Calendar

 A full-stack web calendar application that allows users to create, view, and manage events.
 The application consists of a Spring Boot backend API with MySQL database and an Angular frontend.
 Part of the frontend (HTML, CSS) and some logic of components and services were implemented via Claude Code.
+Google Calendar was used as a design concept.

 ## Architecture